husano896/ksh2vox_v2/readme.md

-# ksh2vox_v1
+# ksh2vox_v2

-Something I wrote back in 2015 that convert some Infinite Infection chart to something.
+Something I wrote back in 2015 that convert some gravity wars chart to something.